-Michelle Denise Jackson is a writer, storyteller, and performer from Southern California.
+Michelle Denise Jackson is a writer, storyteller, performer, and social justice advocate from Southern California.
 She grew up in the dusty desert valleys of the Inland Empire, where she created melodramatic soap operas with her Barbies to stifle the boredom.
 When she outgrew her dolls, she read a lot of books, watched a lot of TV, and played a lot of The Sims 2.

 She studied theatre at California State University, Long Beach before transferring to NYU's Gallatin School of Individualized Study.
 There, Michelle explored the intersections of storytelling, performance, social justice, and cultural studies in a self-designed concentration she (obnoxiously) titled, "(Re)Constructing/Imagining Reality through Narrative and Performance."
-During her time in New York, she also wrote and performed spoken word poetry at many of the City's most infamous venues -- such as the Nuyorican Poets' Cafe and the Bowery Poetry Club -- with NYU's top-ranked slam poetry team.
+During her time in New York, she also wrote, performed, but mostly watched spoken word poetry at many of the City's most infamous venues -- such as the Nuyorican Poets' Cafe and the Bowery Poetry Club -- with NYU's top-ranked slam poetry team.

 Upon receiving her degree in 2011, Michelle returned home to SoCal.
 She co-founded and served as executive director of ¡DUENDE!
 Long Beach, a grassroots arts organization that provided arts-based workshops and performance opportunities to local young people.
 In 2012, ¡DUENDE! took Long Beach's 2nd youth slam poetry team to compete at the Brave New Voices International Youth Poetry Festival.